Audioteka/shaka-php/README.md

 2. This library requires a working Shaka Packager binary.
 Be that the binary can be located with system PATH to auto get binary file in PHP.
 You can also give the binary path on load.

+3. This library has been tested on Shaka Packager 2.6.1

 ### Getting Shaka Packager
 There are several ways you can get Shaka Packager.
 - Using **[Docker](https://www.docker.com/whatisdocker)**.
 Instructions are available at **[Using Docker](https://google.github.io/shaka-packager/html/docker_instructions.html)**.